rightlag/pyswagger/README.md

 # Introduction

-pyswagger is a Python toolkit that reads any JSON formatted [http://swagger.io/](Swagger) (Open API) schema and generates methods for the [http://swagger.io/specification/#operationObject](operations) defined in the schema.
+pyswagger is a Python toolkit that reads any JSON formatted [Swagger](http://swagger.io/) (Open API) schema and generates methods for the [operations](http://swagger.io/specification/#operationObject) defined in the schema.

 # Getting started

 To use the pyswagger client, import the `Swagger` class from the `swagger` module.
-The following example uses the [http://petstore.swagger.io/](Swagger Petstore) API.
+The following example uses the [Swagger Petstore](http://petstore.swagger.io/) API.

 ```python
 from swagger import Swagger